mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         "email": "john.doe@example.com"
     }
 - **Response**:
-    - 200 OK: If the penalty was updated.
+    - 200 OK: If the user information is successfully updated.
-    - 400 Bad Request: User ID is required.
+    - 400 Bad Request: If the userId is missing or no update data is provided.
-    - 404 Not Found: User not found.
+    - 404 Not Found: If the user is not found.
-    - 400 No user data provided for update.
+    - 400 Bad Request: If the request body contains invalid JSON.

 ## Books API